-|channels||Is one of the following values: “Admin”, “Operation”|
+|channels||One of the following values: Admin or Operation.|

-|correlationId||Is usually a GUID in the string format.
-Events with that belong to the same uber action usually share the same correlationId.|
+|correlationId||Usually a GUID in the string format.
+Events that belong to the same action usually share the same correlationId.|

-|eventDataId||Is the unique identifier of an event|
+|eventDataId||The unique identifier of an event.|

-|resourceProviderName||Name of the resource provider for the impacted resource|
+|resourceProviderName||The name of the resource provider for the impacted resource.|

-|resourceType||The type of resource of the impacted resource|
+|resourceType||The type of resource of the impacted resource.|

-|subStatus||Usually the HTTP status code of the corresponding REST call, but can also include other strings describing a substatus, such as these common values: OK (HTTP Status Code: 200), Created (HTTP Status Code: 201), Accepted (HTTP Status Code: 202), No Content (HTTP Status Code: 204), Bad Request (HTTP Status Code: 400), Not Found (HTTP Status Code: 404), Conflict (HTTP Status Code: 409), Internal Server Error (HTTP Status Code: 500), Service Unavailable (HTTP Status Code: 503), Gateway Timeout (HTTP Status Code: 504).|
+|subStatus||Usually the HTTP status code of the corresponding REST call, but can also include other strings describing a substatus.
+For example: OK (HTTP Status Code: 200), Created (HTTP Status Code: 201), Accepted (HTTP Status Code: 202), No Content (HTTP Status Code: 204), Bad Request (HTTP Status Code: 400), Not Found (HTTP Status Code: 404), Conflict (HTTP Status Code: 409), Internal Server Error (HTTP Status Code: 500), Service Unavailable (HTTP Status Code: 503), and Gateway Timeout (HTTP Status Code: 504).|

-|eventTimestamp||Timestamp when the event was generated by the Azure service processing the request corresponding the event.|
+|eventTimestamp||Timestamp when the event was generated by the Azure service processing the request corresponding to the event.|

 |submissionTimestamp||Timestamp when the event became available for querying.|

-|subscriptionId||The Azure subscription in which this event was logged|
+|subscriptionId||The Azure subscription in which this event was logged.|

 |status||String describing the status of the operation.
-Some common values are: Started, In Progress, Succeeded, Failed, Active, Resolved.|
+Some common values are: Started, In Progress, Succeeded, Failed, Active, and Resolved.|

-|operationName||Name of the operation.|
+|operationName||The name of the operation.|

-|resourceId||Resource id of the impacted resource.|
+|resourceId||The Resource ID of the impacted resource.|

 |Properties.title||The localized title for this communication.
-English is the default language.|
+English is the default.|

 |Properties.communication||The localized details of the communication with HTML markup.
 English is the default.|

-|Properties.incidentType||Possible values: AssistedRecovery, ActionRequired, Information, Incident, Maintenance, Security|
+|Properties.incidentType||One of the following values: AssistedRecovery, ActionRequired, Information, Incident, Maintenance, or Security.|

-|Properties.trackingId||Identifies the incident this event is associated with.
+|Properties.trackingId||The incident with which this event is associated.
 Use this to correlate the events related to an incident.|

-|Properties.impactedServices||An escaped JSON blob which describes the services and regions that are impacted by the incident.
-A list of Services, each of which has a ServiceName and a list of ImpactedRegions, each of which has a RegionName.|
+|Properties.impactedServices||An escaped JSON blob that describes the services and regions impacted by the incident.
+The property includes a list of services, each of which has a ServiceName, and a list of impacted regions, each of which has a RegionName.|

-|Properties.defaultLanguageTitle||The communication in English|
+|Properties.defaultLanguageTitle||The communication in English.|

-|Properties.defaultLanguageContent||The communication in English as either html markup or plain text|
+|Properties.defaultLanguageContent||The communication in English as either HTML markup or plain text.|

-|Properties.stage||Possible values for AssistedRecovery, ActionRequired, Information, Incident, Security: are Active, Resolved.
-For Maintenance they are: Active, Planned, InProgress, Canceled, Rescheduled, Resolved, Complete|
+|Properties.stage||The possible values for AssistedRecovery, ActionRequired, Information, Incident, and Security are Active or Resolved.
+For Maintenance, they are: Active, Planned, InProgress, Canceled, Rescheduled, Resolved, or Complete.|

-|Properties.communicationId||The communication this event is associated.|
+|Properties.communicationId||The communication with which this event is associated.|

-Viewing your service health notifications in the Azure portal
+View your service health notifications in the Azure portal

-Receive alert notifications whenever a service health notification is posted
+Receive alert notifications whenever a service health notification is posted.

-Learn more about activity log alerts
+Learn more about activity log alerts.